“You’ll end up just like your father!”

-We found our father several years ago, after over forty years of not knowing where he was, or if he was even yet alive.
-I will refer to my father as Pappy.
+We found our father several years ago, after nearly forty years of not knowing where he was, or if he was even yet alive.
+I will refer to my father as Pappy, as we eventually discovered he enjoyed that moniker.
 I don’t know what Mike and I called him when we were little boys, but we call him Pappy now.
-My mother and Pappy divorced when I was about five or six years old, and estranged themselves in search of detached enlightenments; she with three little boys (our brother Max was about a year old), and Pappy with a stammer and a vision of the lights, the cameras, and the action!
+My mother and Pappy divorced when I was about five or six years old, and estranged themselves in search of detached enlightenments.
+She with three little boys, Mike, me, and Mitch; and Pappy with a stammer and a vision of the lights, the cameras, and the action!

 Who was my father?
 Am I a child of God… we are all children of God.
 Is God my father? – “How great is the love the Father has lavished on us, that we should be called children of God!.. …Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them… … your Father in heaven is not willing that any of these little ones should be lost… …Our Father who art in Heaven…” I find it impossible to meet His standards.
 Surely my daddy would not be so demanding?
 I wonder if he is yet alive.
 I wish I could find him and just look into his eyes.
 These sessions were tiring, and I would stagger to bed with no answers.

 Pappy would tell us bedtime stories.
 He told wonderful stories about Sir Uck-Uck the great, bumbling, though picaresque, hero; his horse Charlie Horse who had a passion for creampuffs; the wise bird and sage named the Walkin’ Pokin’ who walked steadily and counseled freely; and Snappy Dragon, who snored and snorted flames out of mountain tops as he slept.
 And Pappy would illustrate them with marvelous drawings and hand-made puppets.